Monday, March 18, 2013

 Three years later, in 2003, I was back in Dublin on my own, this time because I was researching a biography of Bishop James Michael Liston and had to visit the archives of the Dublin seminary where he studied.
 Purely by chance, and not because I had planned it, I happened to be there on Bloomsday (or the 99th anniversary thereof – had I been there in 2004 I would have celebrated the centenary).
 Hastening to an Irish tourist office, I said I was a New Zealander who was planning to write a travel article on Bloomsday – and without further ado or any inquisition, the nice young lady behind the desk said “Press free!” and gave me free tickets to anything I wanted to attend.
 So, in company with American and European tourists and one vocal Israeli gentleman who fancied himself as Leopold Bloom, I did the guided tour of Glasnevin cemetery, and attended a grumpy lecture by an academic complaining about the copyright hold Joyce’s grandson still had over Joyce’s unpublished papers and went to an outdoors breakfast where we were entertained by people in period costumes and ate a breakfast made of the things Bloom would have eaten.
 Of course my superior sense rebels.
 I am aware that literature-based “festivals” like this are places where people who haven’t actually cracked open the books being celebrated use the festival as a substitute for such reading.
 Do the Bloomsday tour and you don’t actually have to read Ulysses!
 I know that the first celebration of Bloomsday (a term Joyce didn’t coin, incidentally) was in 1954 and was a simple chummy pub-crawl by such luminaries as Brian O’Nolan (“Flann O’Brien”) and Patrick Kavanagh.
 Some of these people were appalled by the later commercialisation and touristification of the day, and I’m inclined to agree with them.
 But before you think I’m a total hypocritical swine, let me point out that upon return to NZ, I did actually make a travel story out of the event, which ran in the old Dominion-Post.
 So I hadn’t deceived the nice Irish tourist board lady.

-Did you know that James Joyce had a little sister who was a nun in a Dominican convent in Dunedin?
+Did you know that James Joyce had a little sister who was a nun in a Mercy Sisters convent in Greymouth?
 Apparently James Joyce was very fond of this little sister and wrote to her frequently.
 But when she died, the mother superior had all her letters from him burnt.
 Before you jump up and down and see this as cultural barbarism (like the 19th century Richard Burton’s widow burning all his exotica and erotica), let me point out that there was nothing vindictive in this action.
 It was standard operational procedure in a convent.
 A nun was supposed to be “dead” to the world and all her earthly attachments died with her.
 The letters of all the nuns were burnt when they died.
 The calculating part of me remembers how I once tried (unsuccessfully) to barter my knowledge of the nun and the convent into another free ticket to Dublin and its festival.
 The ironical part heaves a sigh of relief that, with the disappearance of the letters, the world has been spared another PhD thesis on Joyce.

 Is this my ultimate put-down story of Joyce – the story I pull out when I want to say something negative about him?
 On my shelves, I have a copy of Finnegans Wake.
 It is an ex-library copy, which I acquired when the Auckland Public Library threw it out.
 It was printed in 1939, publisher Faber and Faber, so I think it’s a first edition.
 It is battered.
 The spine is broken.
 Clearly, over the years, hundreds of people have checked it out and returned it.
 The first twenty or so pages of text are falling apart.
 So many sweaty or soiled fingers have turned them in order to read them over the years.
 The next fifty of so pages look as if at least some people have used them.
 And beyond that in this 628-page volume?
 The pages are as white and unsullied as they were on the day the book was printed.
 The inference is fairly obvious.
 Most people who have tried to read Finnegans Wake have not got beyond the first twenty or so pages, and have then given up.
 This was my own story when I attempted to read it.
 Please do not lecture me on the poly-lingual puns, the mass of literary and classical allusions, the wordplay and the scholarship of it.
 I know.
 I know.
 But none of this makes it readable.
 It is a happy hunting ground for scholars who want to untangle it.
 But it is still unreadable.
 And I’m not sure I see the point in a book designed not to be read.